In this article

 In addition to proper breathing, benefits of mindful breathing exercises include the following:

 Also known as abdominal or diaphragmatic breathing, belly breathing involves taking deep breaths through your nose.
-Here’s how to do this common breathing exercise:
+Here’s how to do this breathing exercise:

 The Breath of Fire technique involves normal inhalations and short, strong exhalations.
 Here’s how to try it: